• Skip to primary navigation

 Can I make this salad with regular pistachio pudding mix?

 The recipe calls for the powder from a box of instant pistachio pudding mix.
 Instant pudding works in dessert salads because it will set up quickly without adding any heat.
-Cook and serve pudding won’t thicken up properly in this recipe.
+Cook-and-serve pudding won’t thicken up properly in this recipe.

 Eating watergate salad with a spoon